-In order to reach the more remote interior villages where nobody else has attempted to do developmental work, the Sangam introduced Sub Centres in the areas where the villages are often cut off for weeks during the rainy season and where the distances and high transport costs limit the amount of work that can be covered by the Sangam Health Team based at Bamhani.
+In order to reach the more remote interior villages where nobody else has attempted to do developmental work, the Sangam introduced Sub Centres.
+In these areas the villages are often cut off for weeks during the rainy season and the distance from the Base centre and the high transport costs limit the amount of work that can be covered by the Sangam Health Team based at Bamhani.

-Currently the Sangam's Sub Centres are based in rented rooms in village homes and the Gondwananagar Sub Centre is split between two homes that do not even have running water.
-The Sangam’s staff have to fetch water from the village well which is about 500 metres away.
+The Sangam's Sub Centres were based in rented rooms in village homes with the Gondwananagar Sub Centre split between two homes that did not even have running water.
+The Sangam’s staff had to fetch water from the village well which is about 500 metres away.

-The Sangam team have been actively looking for a suitable plot of land around the third Sub Centre in Shedeshwar village but have been hampered by the fact that the ownership of the available plots could not be established with the Land Registry.
-Shedeshwar village was created when a reservoir flooded an adjacent valley and people from a number of small villages were rehoused on plots of land which they were granted on the basis that they lived on the land but they would be unable to move on and sell it.
+The Sangam team actively searched for a suitable plot of land in the area around the existing Sub Centre in Shedeshwar village but were hampered by the fact that ownership of available plots could not be established with the Land Registry.
+Shedeshwar village was established when a reservoir was created by flooding an adjacent valley and people from a number of small villages were re-housed.
+The plots of land were granted to them on the basis that they lived on and worked the land but would be unable to move on and sell the plot.
+The Sangam finally acquired a plot of land in Sawangi Burg in December 2009, a small village of about 180 houses, located about 6 kilometres from Shedeshwar.
+The site of the new Sub Centre is in a more central location enabling the Sangam to reach out to the surrounding 12 villages in the Shedeshwar group.
+The plot was 2720 square feet with an adjacent quarter acre of agricultural land suitable to lay out a play ground for the kindergarten children.
+The construction work was completed and the new building handed over on 7th September 2011 (See article on 'News Pages').

 |